 Activity Description Revenue Threshold (maximum estimated percentage of revenue) Arctic Oil^ Companies that derive revenue from the production of Arctic Oil. ≥ 10% Civilian Firearms Companies that manufacture firearms and small arms ammunition for civilian markets.
 Excludes products exclusively sold for the military, government, and law enforcement markets. ≥ 5% Cluster Munitions & Landmines Companies involved in, among others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Cluster Munitions and Landmines.
 0% Nuclear Weapons Companies involved in, among others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of nuclear weapons, where this supplies nuclear states outside of the NPT.
 0% Biological & Chemical Weapons Companies that manufacture chemical or biological weapons and related systems and components.
 0% Depleted Uranium Companies involved in the production of depleted uranium (DU) weapons, ammunition and armour, including companies that manufacture armour piercing, fin stabilized, discarding sabot tracing rounds (APFSDS-T); Kinetic Energy Missiles made with DU penetrators; and DU-enhanced armour, including composite tank armour.
 0% Incendiary (white phosphorous) Companies that manufacture incendiary weapons using white phosphorus.
 0% Laser blinding weapons Companies that manufacture weapons utilising laser technology that causes permanent blindness to the target.
 0% Non- detectable Fragments Companies that manufacture weapons which that use non- detectable fragments to inflict injury to targets.
 0% Oil Sands^ Companies that derive revenue from oil sands extraction or that own oil sands reserves and disclose evidence of deriving revenue from them.
-This does not include revenue from non-extraction activities (e. g. exploration, surveying, processing, refining), ownership of oil sands reserves with no associated extraction revenues, or revenue from intra-company sales. ≥ 10% Thermal Coal^ Companies that derive revenue from mining or extraction of Thermal Coal and/or its sale to external parties or Thermal Coal-based power generation. ≥ 5% Tobacco Producer Companies that manufacture Tobacco Products.
-0% Tobacco Retailer or Distributor Companies that distribute and retail Tobacco Products.
-This exclusion does not include a manufacturer that distributes its own Tobacco Products unless it also provides logistics or distribution services to other tobacco companies. ≥25% UN Global Compact Companies which fall outside the Aviva Investors structured engagement programme, that are not considered by Aviva Investors to meet the standards of the UN Global Compact based on internal research informed by MSCI data.
-0%
+This does not include revenue from non-extraction activities (e. g. exploration, surveying, processing, refining), ownership of oil sands reserves with no associated extraction revenues, or revenue from intra-company sales.
+Thermal Coal^ Companies that derive revenue from mining or extraction of Thermal Coal and/or its sale to external parties or Thermal Coal-based power generation. ≥ 5% Tobacco Producer Companies that manufacture Tobacco Products.
+0% Tobacco Retailer or Distributor obacco Retailer or Distributor Products unless it also provides logistics or distribution services to other tobacco companies.
+UN Global Compact IN Global Compact Companies which fall outside the Aviva Investors structured engagement programme, that are not considered by Aviva Investors to meet the standards of the UN Global Compact based on internal research informed by MSCI data.